Coriolis Force: A Comprehensive Guide

 coriolis effect

-Deflection of wind towards the right, in the northern hemisphere, under the influence of coriolis force
+Deflection of wind towards the right, in the northern hemisphere, under the influence of Coriolis force

 Coriolis force, also known as the Coriolis effect, is a result of the Earth’s rotation and its impact on the motion of objects over its surface.
 The Earth rotates around its axis, causing objects moving over the surface to experience a deflection in their path.
 This deflection is what we refer to as the Coriolis force.